anlthms/neon-old/doc/source/quick_start.rst

 A key feature of the framework is the ease with which CPU and GPU accelerated backends can be swapped.
 In a future release, Flexpoint™ and Nervana HW specific backends will be added.
 There are two GPU based backends:
-:class:`neon.backends.backend.gpu.GPU` wraps the  NervanaGPU library with fp16 and fp32 Maxwell GPU kernels.
+:class:`neon.backends.gpu.GPU` wraps the  NervanaGPU library with fp16 and fp32 Maxwell GPU kernels.
-:class:`neon.backends.backend.cc2.GPU`  wraps and extends Alex Krizhevsky's cuda-convnet2 backend.
+:class:`neon.backends.cc2.GPU`  wraps and extends Alex Krizhevsky's cuda-convnet2 backend.

 In addition, the framework provides distributed implementations and examples